 Role of Compensation Consultant in Compensation Decisions.
-During the year, in accordance with the Compensation Committee's instructions, Korn Ferry, the Compensation Committee's independent consultant, provided the Compensation Committee with an analysis of NEO compensation at the Company's peer group companies, as well as information on trends and best practices in executive compensation.
-In addition, Korn Ferry provided the Compensation Committee with an analysis of director compensation at the Company's peer group companies.
-Korn Ferry did not perform any other services for the Company or its affiliates other than to provide advice and counsel to the Compensation Committee on officer and director compensation in accordance with the Compensation Committee's instructions from time to time.
-The Compensation Committee has assessed the independence of Korn Ferry pursuant to the applicable rules and determined that its engagement does not raise any conflict of interest.
+During the year, in accordance with the Compensation Committee's instructions, AON, the Compensation Committee's independent consultant, provided the Compensation Committee with an analysis of NEO compensation at the Company's peer group companies, as well as information on trends and best practices in executive compensation.
+In addition, AON provided the Compensation Committee with an analysis of director compensation at the Company's peer group companies.
+Furthermore, during the year, AON provided peer group compensation data at the request of the disinterested directors of the Company in relation to their analysis of certain related party transactions.
+Other than the foregoing, AON did not perform any other services for the Company or its affiliates.
+The Compensation Committee has assessed the independence of AON pursuant to the applicable rules and determined that its engagement does not raise any conflict of interest.